You are here

 Whether or not a student shows in the dashboard depends on where the student went after leaving your district.
 If the student transferred to another reporting agency, such as another public district, all reporting accountability follows to the new agency.
 If the student transferred out of state, homeschool, or to a non-choice private school, your district is still accountable for the student's data as the last reporting agency in WISE for the current school year.

 8. Why are some charts in green and others in purple?
 Two dynamic crosstab charts are provided.
 The Current View chart is green.
 It displays a single year of data determined by the Current View Year filter, annotated across the top of the screen, below the menu and subtabs.
 The present school year plus one previous year are available.
 Generally, you will want to use the current school year during preparation for this snapshot because the snapshot is taken during that school year.
-The Snapshot View chart is purple. displays a single year of Count Date snapshot data determined by the Snapshot View Year filter.
+The Snapshot View chart is purple.
+It displays the most recent year of snapshot data (or the year determined by the Snapshot View Year filter).

 9. What’s the difference in data between Attending and Accountable in the student-school association (stu-sch assoc) filter?
 If the student-school association is set to Attending, students assigned to attend the selected district's schools will be included in the chart.
 Dashboards default to Accountable.
 If Accountable is selected, students for which this district is accountable (but not necessarily attending) will be included in the chart associated with the name of both the attending and accountable schools.